Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select the appropriate option (**Yes/No**).

   > [Info] This field refers to the end customer VAT ID.
 If the end customer is a private individual, no VAT ID is needed (business-to-customer transaction).
 If the end customer is a company (business-to-business transaction), the VAT ID number is needed.

+3. Click the *Country of origin* drop-down list(s) and select the appropriate option(s).
+Use the left drop-down list to select a group of countries and the right one to select an individual country.

+  > {Info] The current version only provides the **EU - European Union** as a group of countries.
+When a group of countries is selected, the right drop-down list is grayed out.

+4. Click the *Ship-to country* drop-down list(s) and select the appropriate option(s).
+The same principle applies

 ## Edit an entry